Strategy11/formidable-forms/readme.txt

 2. Search for 'Formidable'
 3. Click the 'Install Now' button
 4. Activate the plugin through the 'Plugins' menu
-5. Go to the Formidable menu
+5. Go to the Formidable Forms menu
 6. Click the 'Add New' button to create a new form
 7. Insert your forms on a page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` in your template